-2) Give your Class name ‘FirstTestCase‘, check the option ‘public static void main‘ and click on Finish button.
+2) Give your Class name ‘FirstTestCase‘, check the option ‘public static void main‘ and click on the Finish button.
 This will bring up totally a sweet class creation window.

-Note: In case of not creating class for Main test case, please do not click ‘public static void main’.
+Note: In case of not creating a class for the Main test case, please do not click ‘public static void main’.
 We need to select it only in case of writing test cases which we are going to execute and from where we call other classes.
 For functional classes, POM classes or any other classes we don’t need this to be checked.

-Now you need to add Selenium WebDriver’s Jar files in to Java build path.
+Now you need to add Selenium WebDriver’s Jar files into Java build path.

 1) Right click on Project ‘OnlineStore‘ > Select Properties > Java build path.
 Then navigate to Libraries tab and click Add External JARs.